mpclarkson/freshdesk-php-sdk/README.md

 Api Overview
 -------------------

-This is a work in progress and the following have been implemented:
+This is a work in progress.
+So far the following have been implemented:

 - [x] Tickets (100%)
     - Create